hhhhour/wesnoth-communications/content/recent-addons/2022-08/index.md

 ## Struggle for Freedom

-Another classic, this [elf/human campaign is back](https://forums.wesnoth.org/viewtopic.php?t=55264) after several years being unmaintained.
+Another classic, this [elven campaign is back](https://forums.wesnoth.org/viewtopic.php?t=55264) after several years being unmaintained.
 It has been rebuilt to use units from the [War of Legends](https://forums.wesnoth.org/viewtopic.php?t=30087) era, and features dungeon-crawling scenarios and small-squad gameplay.

 ## How to play an add-on